Cement

 A reduction pathway lowers embedded emissions over time, an advantage that grows as EU ETS free allocation phases out toward 2034.

-Each engagement led by a certified specialist with proven experience across carbon accounting and climate compliance.
+Each engagement led by a specialist with proven experience across carbon accounting and climate compliance.

 Working knowledge of the definitive CBAM regime alongside India's carbon market and CCTS, so guidance fits both sides of the trade.